PwC executives were concerned at the low retention levels of their millennial population and wanted to uncover the reason why.

-By the end of the programme, the diversity of the thought within the team was evident when the change agents pitched a new innovation approach – an idea not yet on the agenda – to the new leadership team.
+By the end of the programme, the diversity of thought within the team was evident when the change agents pitched a new innovation approach – an idea not yet on the agenda – to the new leadership team.

 We engaged employees and leaders to create an effective, sustainable, and scalable location flexible program.
-At the heart was the combination of insights from leaders and employees and our HSM research and IP on this topic.
+At the heart was the combination of insights from leaders and employees and our HSM Advisory research and IP on this topic.
 From this we were able to develop a new framework for location flexible working enabling employees to work remotely in any country for up to six months.